 Performance Target Outcomes

-Adopt annual under vine cover crops in place of herbicides in mature vineyards
+Further trial (on their own) or adopt annual under vine cover crops in place of herbicides in mature vineyards

 Reduced production costs of $150 per acre